 Fun fact about North Korea: Microbreweries galore

 Think that North Koreans don’t drink?
 Think twice.

 Soju is well known for being the world’s most sold liquor and the drink favored by the South who are known for drinking you hard under the table.
 They may get red cheeks, as my former Korean flat mate used to point out, but they surely know how to drink.
-One of the best things to do in Seoul is to have dinner with a Korean friend to experience this culture.
-And North Korea was no exception.

 With rice and barley grown locally, microbreweries sprouted in the recent years.
 Pretty much every bar or hotel makes its own small bulk production.
 We had scheduled two visits to two different micro-breweries and they were pleasant surprises, even to someone who doesn’t drink beer.

 This is probably one of the most unexpected facts about North Korea, I bet you didn’t expect microbreweries in Pyongyang!

 This was the hardest element of the trip to anticipate and certainly a fact about North Korea that I knew well but couldn’t not know how I would feel about.